ARTICLES

 3. Witches Hair (Cuscata)

-This is one of the strangest plants on the planet that takes us to a spooky Halloween decor night.
+This is one of the strangest plants on the planet, and it can take us to a spooky Halloween decor night.
 Witches' hair, also known by the spooky name of strangle weed, is a genus of over 200 different parasitic plants.
 It is native to tropical climates but also appears in temperate areas, including the UK.
-Often identified as a mass of green, brown, or orange spaghetti-like substance hanging from other trees, this is for sure one of the 10 strangest plants that live in our world.
+Often identified as a mass of green, brown, or orange spaghetti-like substance hanging from other trees, this is one of the 10 strangest plants in our world.
 It lacks chlorophyll so it needs to feed on other plants to reproduce.

 Strangest plants witches hair